alabou/bcp-006-01/docs/NMOS With H.264.md

 - [Parameter Sets_Flow_Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)
   - [ ] string enum possible values are: "single", "multi"
-  - If a Sender operates in the multi-Flows mode it MUST set the `parameter-sets-flow-mode` property to "multi".
-Othersise it MAY omit or set the `parameter-sets-flow-mode` property to "single".
+  - If a Sender operates in the multi-Flows mode it MUST set the `parameter_sets_flow_mode` property to "multi".
+Othersise it MAY omit or set the `parameter_sets_flow_mode` property to "single".
 If unspecified the default value is "single".

 - [Parameter Sets_Transport_Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)
   - [ ] string enum possible values are: "in-band", "out-of-band", "in-and-out-of-band"
-  - If a Sender operates with in-band parameter sets it MUST set the `parameter-sets-transport-mode` property to either "in-band" or "in-and-out-of-band".
-Otherwise it MAY omit or set the `parameter-sets-transport-mode` property to "out-of-band".
+  - If a Sender operates with in-band parameter sets it MUST set the `parameter_sets_transport_mode` property to either "in-band" or "in-and-out-of-band".
+Otherwise it MAY omit or set the `parameter_sets_transport_mode` property to "out-of-band".
 If unspecified the default value is "out-of-band".

 An example Sender resource is provided in the [Examples](../examples/).